Xre0uS/MultiDump/README.md

 ## MultiDump

-MultiDump is a post-exploitation tool writtern in C for dumping and extracting LSASS memory discreetly, without triggering Defender alerts, with by a handler written in Python.
+### MultiDump is a post-exploitation tool written in C for dumping and extracting LSASS memory discreetly, without triggering Defender alerts, with a handler written in Python.

 ![](multidump-defender.gif)